What Is SOA Exam FAM?

 • Exam ASTAM (Advanced Short-Term) covers advanced loss models, credibility theory, and ratemaking

-Candidates choose either ALTAM or ASTAM as their advanced exam, depending on their career path.
+You pick either ALTAM or ASTAM as your advanced exam, depending on where your career is headed.
 FAM is required for everyone.

 Key Concept